DNR FalconCam

 Donate today!

 Rewind video for instant replay: Click anywhere on the orange timeline bar below the image to go back up to four hours.
 Click on the "LIVE" button to return to the live feed.
 Make the video full screen by pressing the double arrow in the lower right.
 To escape from full screen, press the ESC key, or tap "Done" on your mobile device.
+There is no audio available with this camera.

-Welcome to the 2024 FalconCam nesting season!
+Welcome to the DNR FalconCam!

 Peregrine falcons can be spotted at this nest box in downtown Saint Paul throughout the year.
 They are most active beginning in March with the start of the breeding season.